 Share-ability increases the lifespan of a piece of content, showing up on feeds repeatedly when users engage with it.

 Content that is made with effort and thought shows.
 People don’t mind navigating off a social media platform if they see value in it.

-Focus on not just great visuals but also the real offer behind the visuals.
-If you want to boost your SEO with the help of social media then you want to create a deal that’s click-worthy and of real value to someone.
+Focus on not just great visuals, but also the real offer behind the visuals.
+If you want to boost your SEO ranking with the help of social media, then you want to create a deal that’s click-worthy and of real value to someone.

 Posting on social media can:

 Backlinks are a definite ranking booster.
 However, if a person shares your content on their profile, it won’t count as a backlink.
 The link has to come from a website or blog that has a high authority domain.

 If an influencer has shared your article on social media, you can contact them and ask for a backlink through their website.
 Most times people won’t mind because everyone is looking for fresh and engaging content.